dockwa/fort-awesome-everywhere/README.md

-# fort-awesome-everywhere
+# Fort Awesome Everywhere
 Fort Awesome on the web, iOS, and Andriod, for fun and profit!

 But why?
 * Are you tired of having 6,000,000 pngs floating around your iOS and Android projects?
 Are you tired of having to resize your images for @2x, @3x, hdpi, mdpi, xhdpi, xxhdpi, xxxhdpi, etc?
 * Are you tired of having to keep your image assets in sync across three different platforms at endless sizes and densities?
 * Do you wish you could instead use a single file that stored all of your images and icons, at _infinite_ resolution, future proofed for any new device sizes and screen technologies?
 * Do you wish you could change the color of your icons by simply specifying a color in a layout file or code?

 But how?
 This sounds too good to be true...